Freedom of Movement

 It’s important that people can make their own way home safely, please make transport provisions where needed.

-The session is currently free of charge.
+The session is free of charge, funded through the Travelwest Active Neighbourhood Grants.

 How to book

-The Bristol Bike Project will then book a session for you, subject to availability.
+If you are an individual please fill in this form.
 You may have to wait for up to one month for a session.